njencheu-hub/machine_learning_projects/README.md

 - Experiment with advanced models (Random Forest, XGBoost).
 - Address class imbalance using SMOTE or class weights.
 - Deploy the model using Flask or Streamlit for business use.

+## Installation

+Clone the repository and install required dependencies

+## Usage

+Run the analysis on VS Code or Jupyter NoteBook

+## Contributing

+We welcome community contributions!

+1. Fork the repository

+2. Create a new branch:

+git checkout -b feature/your-feature

+3. Make your changes

+4. Push to your branch:

+git push origin feature/your-feature

+5. Submit a Pull Request

+## License
+This project is licensed under the MIT License.